|Director of Graduate Studies|

-Bryce graduated from the University of Utah With degrees in History and Asian Studies.
-After graduation, Bryce worked in Japan for five years on the Japanese Exchange and Teaching Program.
-Bryce has traveled extensively in Central America, East Asia, and Southeast Asia and has language abilities in Vietnamese, Japanese, and Chinese.
-Bryce has worked for the Center for Latin American Studies and the Asia Center since 2010.
+Bryce graduated from the University of Utah with degrees in History and Asian Studies.
+After graduation, he worked in Japan for five years on the Japanese Exchange and Teaching Program.
+He has traveled extensively in Central America, East Asia, and Southeast Asia.
+He has language abilities in Vietnamese, Japanese, and Chinese.
+He has worked for the Center for Latin American Studies and the Asia Center since 2010.

 Lu is a proud alum of the University of Utah and has worked in higher education since 2006.
-Professionally, Lu's focus has-been on advocacy and support for first generation college students and students of color.
-Through his outreach role in International and Area Studies, he looks forward to developing partnerships and maintaining community partnerships through his work.
+Professionally, Lu’s focus has been on advocacy and support for first generation college students and students of color.
+Through his outreach role in International and Area Studies, he looks forward to developing and maintaining community partnerships to continue this work.
 Lu enjoys street food, fiction books, comedy films and being outdoors.
 He is fluent in English and Spanish.